DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Diffusion Models as Learned Samplers

 \subsection{Diffusion Models}

-Diffusion models~\cite{sohl2015deep, ho2020denoising} are a class of deep generative models.
-They produce samples $x^{(0)}$ from a learned distribution $p(x)$ by iteratively applying a denoising procedure $p(x^{(t-1)}|x^{(t)})$, starting from Gaussian noise $x^{(T)}$.
-The denoising procedure makes transitions according to
+We use diffusion models as learned samplers.
+Diffusion models~\cite{sohl2015deep, ho2020denoising} are a class of generative models that produce samples $x^{(0)}$ from a learned distribution $p(x)$ by iteratively applying a denoising procedure $p(x^{(t-1)}\mid x^{(t)})$, starting from $x^{(T)}$, a sample from the Gaussian noise distribution.
+The denoising procedure makes transitions according to {

-Here, $\mu_\theta$ and $\Sigma_\theta$ are time-conditional functions with learnable parameter~$\theta$.
-During training, a forward process will gradually add random noise to the original data point $x^{(0)}$.